Playa Forti

 Playa Forti is a beach on the Caribbean island of Curaçao, located near the village of Westpunt in the north-west of the Island.
 It is a sandy beach with small pebbles.
 There are a snack bar and a restaurant.
-Close to the restaurant, there is a spot where one can make a 10-metre jump from a cliff into the sea.
+Close to the restaurant, there is a spot where one can make a 45-feet jump from a cliff into the sea.
 The lyrics "We're going to jump at Playa Forti" (Dutch: Bij Playa Forti gaan we springen) figure in a song of the Curaçao group: "Diverse Sauzen".